 Don’t forget to share the info

 One major no-no?
 Forgetting to share the sweet deets about your wedding!
 Don’t get so caught up in editing, effects and skits that you forget to tell your guests what date to save.
 If you do, you’ll be bombarded with phone calls until your invites go out (and you’ll be way too busy with tastings, fittings and scouting missions to deal with that!).
 Need a bit of help?
-Here’s everything that you need to spell out for your guests in your save the date video.
+Here’s everything that you need to spell out for your guests in your save-the-date video.

 Choose a sentimental song

 Now, you probably don’t want to use your first dance song for your save the date video, but you should aim for something sentimental (maybe a tune you listened to on your first date or your proposal song?).
 You’ll also want to consider the type of footage you’ve shot and the pacing of the video so that the song fits with it.
-Pro tip: if you’re doing a lot of talking in your video, think of using an instrumental cover so that your not speaking over the singer.
+Pro tip: if you’re doing a lot of talking in your video, think of using an instrumental cover so that you’re not speaking over the singer.

 Keep it short and sweet

-You don’t want to bore your guests with a ten-minute long video of the two of you sharing your love story, so keep it short, sweet and to the point.
+You don’t want to bore your guests with a ten-minute-long video of the two of you sharing your love story, so keep it short, sweet and to the point.
 Two or three minutes is ideal, but you can stretch it to five if you really need those extra frames.